Andersang/Panopticon-Release/README.md

 # Panopticon

-Panopticon is a tool for searching quickly through PDFs.
+Panopticon is a desktop application for managing and searching through PDF documents with advanced text extraction and bookmarking capabilities.

 ## Features